Adooobe/Adooobe.github.io/source/_posts/bloom.md

 It is worth noting that different elements can get same hash values computed by hash function.
 It means one grid in the bit array is not independently used by unique element but shared.
 In other words, it can be covered.

-So，in practical applications, how do we determine the number of hash functions to choose?
+So, in practical applications, how do we determine the number of hash functions to choose?
 How much space should be allocated for the array?
 What is the expected number of elements to be stored?
 How do we control the error?
 You can refer to the calculation formulas to determine how to design a bloom filter.

 n = ceil(m / (-k / log(1 - exp(log(p) / k))))